" The latin name is from the myth of Adonis; this flower grew from where his blood fell"

 The Adonis annua is now rare in the wild, mainly due to the increased use of agricultural herbicides, and the sowing of cereal crops in autumn my also hinder the germination of this species.

 The Millennium Seed Bank safeguards practically the entire British flora in its vaults, including Adonis annua.
 In addition, this plant is part of the Magical Meadows Festival at Wakehurst, where you can see this and many other UK native species growing in Bloomer’s Valley.

-Help preserve the Pheasant's eye into the future by adopting its seed as a personalised gift.
+Help preserve the Pheasant's eye into the future by adopting its seeds as a personalised gift for family and friends.